Updated: Jun 9

 I had spent months nested safely in my mother's womb, then abruptly born (as every one does to some degree) to become both separate and separated.
 I had lost part of me and I had lost my mum who had once been the whole of me.

-My extreme emotional reaction at the time seemed ridiculous, however I now recognise this was my first conscious emotional experience of being rejected, abandoned and in a grief state.
+My extreme emotional reaction at the time seemed ridiculous, however I now recognise this was my first conscious emotional experience of being rejected, abandoned, not good enough to be kept and in a grief state.
 It was lying dormant in my body stored like a coded programme waiting to be activated with one act of rejection and abandonment.
 Being stood up that day as a teenager triggered it as did every time Vincent abandoned me.
 I had protected my fragile heart avoiding the pain of rejection and abandonment.
 Grief was my shield conveniently blocking love.
 I had let my guard slip with Vincent and allowed myself to love.

 I do see this as useful because the tears that followed allowed me to express the many years of unexpressed grief I had held in my body.
 This needed to be expressed.